Long Term Funding for Disability Advocacy Funding has been Secured

-What is disability advocacy all about, and why is it so important?
+What is disability advocacy all about?

 It’s about ensuring that people with disability have a voice; that we have input into and control over decisions that affect our lives.